microsoft/vscode-docs/docs/editor/editingevolved.md

 ## Reference information

-Some languages like C# supports inline reference information, that is updated live.
+Some languages like C# support inline reference information, that is updated live.
 This allows you to quickly analyze the impact of your edit or the popularity of your specific method or property throughout your project:

 ![Reference information](images/editingevolved/referenceinfo.png)